zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [DELEGATION05].

-This is an [internal method] that can be referred to by other methods in this document, but not by Test Case specifications.
+This is an [internal Method] that can be referred to by other Methods in this document, but not by Test Case specifications.

 ### Inputs

 * "Child Zone" - The name of the child zone.
-* "NS Set" - The name servers names as given by the calling method.
+* "NS Set" - The name servers names as given by the calling Method.
 * "Test Type" - The test type with values "undelegated test" or "normal test".

-This method also inherits the inputs of method [Get-Undel-Data] if *Test Type* is "undelegated test".
+This Method also inherits the inputs of Method [Get-Undel-Data] if *Test Type* is "undelegated test".

 ### Prerequisite